 If you're making plans to take your standardized college entrance exams, make sure you've checked out what to expect!
 For instance, did you know that the ACT includes a hand-written section?
 Even if you already know about it, you might not be aware that the ACT Writing Test is currently optional, as long as the schools you're sending your ACT scores to don't require it.

 However, even if it's not required, you may want to take it anyway -- if you’re a good writer, it could be the perfect addition to your enrollment application, and a little ACT prep will help you score well.
+For some general ACT prep, check out the free ACT practice test available here at Peterson's.
+For more information on the ACT Writing Test, read on.

 ACT help: Your assignment, should you choose to accept it